NVIDIA/edk2-nvidia/Silicon/NVIDIA/Library/FmpDeviceLib/CapsuleUpdateJetson.md

 ### edk2-nvidia/Silicon/NVIDIA/Library/FwPackageLib
 Description:
 Library to access system firmware images within a capsule's FMP data area.
+### edk2-nvidia/Silicon/NVIDIA/Library/FmpParamLib
+Description:
+Library to access FMP parameters from PCDs and/or DTB.

+## Parameters and Options
+### FMP Lowest Supported Version
+The FMP Lowest Supported Version is a 32-bit unsigned integer that is set to either the value in the PCD PcdFmpDeviceBuildTimeLowestSupportedVersion or the value of the DTB /firmware/uefi node's fmp-lowest-supported-version property, whichever numeric value is larger.
+### FMP Capsule Image Type ID GUID
+The FMP Capsule Image Type ID GUID is used to uniquely identify the system FW and is reported in the ESRT.
+This GUID is set by the PCD PcdSystemFmpCapsuleImageTypeIdGuid or that value can be overriden by setting the DTB /firmware/uefi node's fmp-image-type-id-guid property to a GUID string with format xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx.

 ## Special Features
 ### Single Image Capsule Update